 2. Practice theft prevention

 Bar theft can increase your restaurant’s liquor costs significantly.
-Some of the most common types of bar theft include giving away free drinks and overpouring.
+Bars might see up to a 20 percent loss in their inventory due to giving away free drinks and overpouring.

 Restaurant and bar managers can use these tactics to reduce bar theft:

-- Perform weekly inventory checks – Performing weekly bar inventory checks will help you keep an eye on inventory variance levels and allow you to spot any unusual drops in liquor stock levels.
+• Perform weekly inventory checks – Performing weekly bar inventory checks will help you keep an eye on inventory variance levels and allow you to spot any unusual drops in liquor stock levels.
+Download our free weekly restaurant inventory sheet.

 3. Try to reduce waste